-Staff should be prepared to constantly remind the pupils of these rules.
+Staff should be prepared to constantly remind the pupils of the behaviour curriculum.
+Staff must encourage good behaviour and respect of each other.
 They MUST be visible in all areas of work.
-They should be referred to as part of the working week.
+They should be referred to as part of the curriculum.
 Examples of how these rules 'look' in each class should be displayed.
-Further guidelines of expectations are in appendix 2.
+Further guidelines of expectations are in Appendix 2.